MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -PrebuiltModelSelectedSitesListOperation

-This parameter allows administrators to specify the operation to perform on the prebuilt model and [prebuilt document processing](https://docs.microsoft.com/en-US/microsoft-365/syntex/prebuilt-overview) premium feature's current selected sites list using the list of site URLs passed to the `-PrebuiltModelSelectedSitesList` parameter.
+This parameter allows administrators to specify the operation to perform on the prebuilt model and [prebuilt document processing](https://docs.microsoft.com/en-US/microsoft-365/syntex/prebuilt-overview) premium feature's current selected sites list using the list of site URLs passed to the `PrebuiltModelSelectedSitesList` parameter.

 The valid values are: